Humeos-com/scanorhize-pi/OFFLINE_RESOURCES.md

 ## Overview

-The Scanorhize application uses external CDN resources (Bootstrap, jQuery, Popper.js) that require internet connectivity.
-To ensure the application works when internet connection is broken, these resources have been downloaded locally.
+The Scanorhize application uses Bootstrap 5 for styling and components.
+To ensure the application works when internet connection is broken, these resources have been downloaded and served locally.
+Bootstrap 5's bundle already includes Popper 2, and jQuery is not required.

 ## Files Created